 Currently lives in Vancouver, Washington USA

 Johnny Baranski has been writing haiku and its related forms for over forty years and has been widely published and anthologized.
 He is the author of several chapbooks including Pencil Flowers: Jail Haiku, Convicts Shoot The Breeze, and just a stone's throw.
 His most recent collection Blossoming Pear was published as a broadside by Lilliput Review in 2013.

 Born in Jamaica Estates, New York, USA

 Roberta Beary is the 2017 Roving Ambassador for The Haiku Foundation.
 She is the haibun editor for Modern Haiku.
 The winner of many awards for her senryu, haiku and haibun, she is a frequent presenter at haiku conferences .
 She is currently co-editing an international anthology of haiku by women.

 Residing in Fort Worth, Texas

-Jan Benson is an award winning haiku poet, living in Texas.
-Her haiku have been published in several foreign languages and in many of the world's leading Haiku journals and magazines.
-She is an advocate for literacy.
-Ms. Benson is a member of The British Haiku Society and the Poetry Society of Texas.
+Jan Benson is a Pushcart Prize nominated haiku poet living in Texas.
+Benson's senryu are published in many of the world's leading journals and magazines.
+Jan is a member of The World Haiku Association, and Poetry Society of Texas.
 Jan's profile can be found on The Haiku Foundation Poet Registry and online at The Living Haiku Anthology.